The AAA has been a trusted provider of alternative dispute resolution (ADR) for the construction industry for over 50 years.

 - The AAA Supplementary Rules for Fixed Time and Cost Construction Arbitration limit the cost and duration of arbitration proceedings and allow parties to calculate the maximum time to complete the arbitration, the number of hearing days, and the arbitration costs.

-The Panels comprise highly-qualified, diverse, and experienced construction, real estate, and environmental law attorneys and industry professionals.
+The AAA Construction Industry Panels of Arbitrators and Mediators are comprised of highly-qualified, diverse, and experienced construction attorneys and industry professionals.

 The Construction Mega Project Panel members are top construction arbitrators specializing in construction mega projects, rated by a committee of attorneys and in-house counsel experienced in representing owners, contractors, design professionals, and insurers in disputes arising out of major construction and infrastructure projects.